-Improving the quality of life for older people The council wants to improve the quality of life for older people by offering care and support that helps them to live well and have greater control, choice and independence.
-Quality of life West Lothian Council has taken a number of key actions to deliver positive outcomes such as the maximisation of independence and wellbeing via: - A focus on prevention and upstream investment to avoid delay or reduce the need for formal health and social care intervention - A focus on shifting the balance of care more towards community and home based care, including better support for carers
+4 Improving the quality of life for older people The council wants to improve the quality of life for older people by offering care and support that helps them to live well and have greater control, choice and independence.
+Quality of life West Lothian Council has taken a number of key actions to deliver positive outcomes such as the maximisation of independence and wellbeing via: - A focus on prevention and upstream investment to avoid delay or reduce the need for formal health and social care intervention - A focus on shifting the balance of care more towards community and home based care, including better support for carers - A greater emphasis on personalisation of services, giving service users and carers more choice and control over how their needs are met

-Improving the quality of life for older people The council aims to enhance the continuity of care, allowing older people to live with support in their reduce the number of admissions to hospital or long-term institutional care.
+Improving the quality of life for older people The council aims to enhance the continuity of care, allowing older people to live with support in their community and reduce the number of admissions to hospital or long-term institutional care.
 We work with our partners in health, voluntary sector and our community to achieve this aim in the best way.